Maksim2498/mc-commands/README.md

 ## About

-This is a small java library which provides a better commands API for Bukkit plugins.
+This is a java library which provides a better commands API for Bukkit plugins.

 ## Installation